hergin/BusShuttleMainRepository/Meeting_Log/README.md

 # Meeting Dates/Times - Reverse Chronological

+## February 27th: 3:00pm to 4:22pm
+* Added Bus Identification to API
+* Added Bus Identification to table in database
+* Created Bus Identification management page in our desktop dashboard.
+* Discussed what needs to be done over spring break.
+* Assigned rolls for what needs to be done in iteration 3.
+* Created our release tags for iteration 2.

 ## ITERATION 2 CLIENT MEETING: February 25th: 3:30pm to ...
 * We started the meeting with a demo of the Desktop Dashboard.